hyjinx-emu/Hyjinx/README.md

 ## Features
 - **DMCA Compliance**

   The main goal of this fork was to provide a DMCA compliant emulator that allows the community to continue to tinker, while staying compliant with applicable laws.
-With this in mind, this emulator is unable to decrypt anything.
+With this in mind, **this emulator is incapable of decrypting anything**.
 If any encrypted files are used, a warning or error will be shown to the user.

 - **Audio**